More Telework Also Means More Porn — And That's Good News For Hackers

 "We're seeing things like scams going out via email that are posing as Costco, luring people in to be able to stock up on emergency things," he said.

 Hackers don't really want to sell toilet paper and Purell, obviously.
-Bauer also warns against emails purporting to be from the federal government, offering coronavirus relief checks if only you'll share your bank info.
+Bauer also warns against emails purporting to be from the federal government, offering coronavirus relief checks if you share your bank info.

 Bauer points out that some hackers may be more active now because they're feeling desperate, too.
-Many have day jobs — or, at least, did before the outbreak — "and I dare say there are an awful lot of hackers whose own daily lives have been interrupted, and they're spending a lot more time sitting behind computers, trying to figure out how to make their money that way," he says.
+Many have day jobs — or, at least, they did before the outbreak — "and I dare say there are an awful lot of hackers whose own daily lives have been interrupted, and they're spending a lot more time sitting behind computers, trying to figure out how to make their money that way," he says.

 Bauer predicts aggressive hacking efforts will continue for at least a few more weeks.